znsstudio/Sample-Kendo-UI-Professional/README.md

 This sample shows you how to implement a native-looking user interface along with the unique Flat UI.
 The app provides a pie chart, stock chart, gauge, and a QR code generator.
 This sample was formerly available as the **Kendo UI DataViz** and the **Kendo UI mobile app with data visualization** templates in AppBuilder.

-The sample shows how to use the following widgets of Kendo UI Professional.
+This sample shows how to use the following widgets and features of Kendo UI Professional:

-* **Application**: The widget provides the necessary tools for building native-looking web based mobile applications.
+* **[Application]**: The widget provides the necessary tools for building native-looking web based mobile applications.
-* **RadialGauge**: The widget lets you quickly determine where a value lies in a range.
+* **[RadialGauge]**: The widget lets you quickly determine where a value lies in a range.
 Kendo UI draws the gauge using SVG.
-* **Chart**: The widget draws high quality charts of the following types: bar, column, line, area, bullet, pie, donut, scatter, bubble, radar, and polar.
+* **[Chart]**: The widget draws high quality charts of the following types: bar, column, line, area, bullet, pie, donut, scatter, bubble, radar, and polar.
 Kendo UI draws the chart using SVG.
-* **QRCode**: The widget generates canvas or SVG images that represent QR codes.
+* **[QRCode]**: The widget generates canvas or SVG images that represent QR codes.
 Kendo UI draws the QR code using SVG.
-* **StockChart**: The widgets lets you visualize stock prices and related graphs.
+* **[StockChart]**: The widgets lets you visualize stock prices and related graphs.
 Kendo UI draws the QR code using SVG.
+* **[DataSource]:** The DataSource component is an abstraction for using local data (array of JavaScript objects) or remote data (web service returning JSON, JSONP, OData or XML).

 For more information about the Kendo UI Professional widget APIs, see the [Kendo UI API Reference].

+This sample shows how to use the following Apache Cordova core plugins:

+* **[Splashscreen]:** The plugin shows or hiders the splashscreen when the app launches.

 ## Cloning the Sample